 In this section you will find information about U of G’s admission requirements, policies and supports that are available to you.

-To find out about U of G’s requirements for entrance into each academic program, please visit the U of G admission website.
+To find out about U of G’s requirements for entrance into each academic program, visit the U of G admission website.

 Alternative Admissions and Transition Programs